Feminism | Posted by Nellie B on 05/24/2010

 As a senior in high school, I am less than ecstatic about senior year and its attendant rites.
 That’s right: it’s prom time.

 It’s a fortuitous year to be queer and prom-bound, as Constance McMillen has brought the issue to the forefront of America’s pop culturally-inclined social consciousness.
 You may have heard this already: McMillen asked to take her girlfriend to prom.
 School went nuts, canceled their prom, then sent Constance to a fake prom with other excluded kids while the rest of the class partied in secret.
 The one-two punch of bigotry and cruelty sent buzz not just through the gay community but the media at large.
-Impassioned Facebook groups such as “Let Constance Take Her Girlfriend to Prom!” sprouted up, along with offers of an alternate prom paid for by LGBT grande dame …
+Impassioned Facebook groups such as “Let Constance Take Her Girlfriend to Prom!” sprouted up, along with offers of an alternate prom paid …

 Feminism, Pop-Culture | Posted by Laura H on 04/28/2010